 “This scholarship means a lot to me as I try to better myself by becoming a more effective teacher through WGU’s master’s program,” said Tauiliili.
 “What makes this even more special is that many of my students are here tonight supporting me and enjoying their first Jazz game.”

-Learn more about WGU’s scholarship opportunities at www.wgu.edu/scholarships and by following @WGU on social media.
+Learn more about WGU’s scholarship opportunities and follow @WGU on social media.